SethAllen94/emoji_triforce/README.md

 # emoji_triforce
-Simple script to generate a Triforce in the command line.
+Simple Python 3 script to generate a Triforce in the command line.